Metal Scrap & Recycling Materials Trading License in Dubai: Cost and Requirements

 Dubai's logistics infrastructure is arguably unmatched in the region.
 Jebel Ali Port, one of the world's largest container ports, and Al Maktoum International Airport provide direct access to re-export corridors stretching into Asia, Africa, and Europe.
 For a commodity trader dealing in ferrous and non-ferrous scrap, this connectivity translates directly into faster turnaround times and lower freight costs.

-What the Metal Scrap and Recycling Materials Trading Licence Covers
+What the Metal Scrap and Recycling Materials Trading License Covers

-It is important to note that this licence covers commercial and trading activity only.
+It is important to note that this license covers commercial and trading activity only.
 Physical processing, smelting, or manufacturing operations fall outside its scope.
-Businesses seeking to refine or transform materials would require a separate industrial or manufacturing licence.
+Businesses seeking to refine or transform materials would require a separate industrial or manufacturing license.
 For pure trading, brokerage, and re-export operations, Activity Code 4669.08 provides comprehensive coverage within the free zone framework.

-This licence is well matched to a specific range of business profiles:
+This license is well matched to a specific range of business profiles:

 Scrap metal brokers and commodity traders looking to establish a credible UAE base with access to international markets